-To further contextualize the environmental impact of the Russian ASAT test in November 2021, one can compare its effects with those of the major debris clouds already in LEO, namely that resulting from the Chinese ASAT test that destroyed Fengyun 1C, and those resulting from the accidental collision between Cosmos 2251 and Iridium 33.
-The cataloged debris densities of the clouds are shown in Figure 11, a couple of months after the Cosmos 1408 destruction and seven months later.
+To further contextualize the environmental influence of the Russian ASAT test in November 2021, one can compare its effects with those of the major debris clouds already in LEO, namely that resulting from the Chinese ASAT test that destroyed Fengyun 1C, and those resulting from the accidental collision between Cosmos 2251 and Iridium 33.
+The cataloged debris densities of the clouds are shown in Fig. 9, a couple of months after the Cosmos 1408 destruction and seven months later.

 As evident from the figure, the Russian ASAT test mostly affected the low LEO regime, below 600 km, while the effects of the other clouds are more pronounced at higher altitudes.
-The Starlink constellation, being at a height crossed by the ascending tail of the Cosmos 1408 cloud and by the descending tails of the other clouds, certainly experienced an increase in flux immediately after the test, but this average increase was not dramatic, being comparable to the combined flux of the other higher clouds.
-Moreover, after seven months, the density and the mean flux of the Cosmos 1408 debris have more than halved, reaching the level of the Fengyun 1C and Cosmos 2251 + Iridium 33 clouds, and thus half of their total contribution to the background, on average.
+The Starlink constellation, being at a height crossed by the ascending tail of the Cosmos 1408 cloud and by the descending tails of the other clouds, certainly experienced a significant increase in flux immediately after the test, still matching the combined flux of the other higher clouds more than 10 weeks after the test.
+However, after 31 weeks, the density and the mean flux of the Cosmos 1408 debris more than halved, reaching the level of each of the Fengyun 1C and Cosmos 2251 + Iridium 33 clouds, and thus around half of their total contribution, on average.

-This general trend is confirmed, but in greater detail, by Figure 12, were the debris fluxes are plotted as a function of the right ascension of the ascending node of the constellation satellites.
-As of 28 January 2022, the flux of the Cosmos 1408 debris on the Starlink constellation clearly prevailed compared to that of each of the other clouds over a wide range of orbital planes, but seven months after the ASAT test the effect blended with that of the other main clouds.
+This general trend is confirmed, but in greater detail, by Fig. 10, were the debris fluxes are plotted as a function of the right ascension of the ascending node of the constellation satellites.
+As of January 28, 2022, the flux of the Cosmos 1408 debris on the Starlink constellation still clearly prevailed compared to that of each of the other clouds over a wide range of orbital planes, but around seven months after the ASAT test the effect blended with that of the other main clouds.

-Concerning the two crewed space stations, the impact of the Russian ASAT test, at least in the short term, has been instead quite significant, as detailed in Section 6, for three reasons: 1) the test altitude was too close, in particular to that of the ISS; 2) the debris were raining down on the stations from the higher region of maximum concentration, due to atmospheric drag; and 3) the contribution of the other main clouds (Figure 12) and of the background (Figure 2) was relatively small.
+Concerning the two crewed space stations, the influence of the Russian ASAT test, at least in the short term, has been even more significant in terms of cataloged debris flux increase, as detailed in Section 6, for three reasons: 1) the test altitude was too close, in particular to that of the ISS; 2) the debris were raining down on the stations from the higher region of maximum concentration, due to atmospheric drag; and